 The Municipality's MRI is described in this IPS as Short-Term Funds.
-Short-Term Funds consist of money needed to meet the short-term financial obligations of the Municipality coming due within 24 months from the date of receipt of such money and are controlled and managed by the Treasurer.
+Short-Term Funds consist of money needed to meet the short-term financial obligations of the Municipality and are controlled and managed by the Treasurer.

 5.1.1 Short-Term Funds: Investment Objectives